 Description: Legend has it that Greens Ledge was named after a pirate Green, who sailed with the infamous Captain Kidd.
-When Green was captured by authorities of the day, he was reportedly executed and his body hung from the ledge in chains as a dire warning to others thinking of entering the buccaneering trade.
-Years later a lighthouse would be established on the ledge as a warning to vessels seeking to enter Norwalk Harbor.
+When Green was captured by authorities of the day, he was reportedly executed and his body fastened to the ledge in chains as a dire warning to others thinking of entering the buccaneering trade.
+Years later, a lighthouse would be established on the ledge as a warning to vessels seeking to enter Norwalk Harbor.

-Spark plug lighthouses were normally prefabricated on land, floated to the site, and lowered into place using floating cranes.
-The iron towers proved to be an efficient and low-cost method of building offshore lighthouses.
-Most spark plug lighthouses were located in the Northeast and Mid-Atlantic States, although there was at least one in Texas (Sabine Bank, which was demolished in 2002).
+Iron towers proved to be an efficient and low-cost method of building offshore lighthouses.
+Most of these “spark plug” lighthouses were located in the Northeast and Mid-Atlantic States, although there was at least one in Texas (Sabine Bank, which was demolished in 2002).
 Offshore lights such as these required constant and vigilant maintenance, and so before the recent interest in lighthouse preservation, deactivated stations were quickly torn down.
 Even today, those wishing to restore and maintain a spark plug lighthouse face a daunting task, since the iron buildings rust and deteriorate quickly if they are not regularly painted.
 The lighthouses are also exposed to constant waves, ice in the winter, and even an occasional bump by a ship, which all take their toll on the structures.

-Over time the 62-foot tower settled and began tilting to the point where personnel stationed there complained that the vibrating generators located in the lower portion of the tower caused the furniture to dance across the room to its lowest point.
+Over time Greens Ledge Lighthouse settled and began tilting to the point where personnel stationed there complained that the vibrating generators located in the lower portion of the tower caused the furniture to dance across the room to its lowest point.
 The keepers adapted to the situation by placing the furniture at the lowest point of the room, but the resulting arrangement definitely violated all rules of Feng Shui.

 Located one mile south of the entrance to Five